SubmergedAmongUs/Stop-PingTracker-Abuse/README.md

 </details>

 ### Exceptions
-If you do not want to invest time in creating an alternative for displaying credits, which is understandable, you may use the PingTracker to display your credits, but _**only in the pre-game lobby**_.
+If you do not want to invest time in creating an alternative for displaying credits, which is understandable, it is acceptable to use the PingTracker to display your credits, but _**only in the pre-game lobby**_.
 However, keep in mind that this is NOT preferred.

 ### Reasoning
 Have you ever seen a main-stream, popular mod for any other game to do this?